robclu/tensor/README.md

 To build the test suite which is provided with the library you will need two things installed: The Boost test libraries and the CUDA SDK (although this is not necessary for CPU only builds - see [Compiling](#compiling) below).

-The dollowing compilers have been tested:
+The following compilers have been tested:

 * g++ version 4.9.1
 * clang++ version 3.6.1